Up to date

 Find recent development versions directly on our download page, or linked in their own blog posts.

-• Contribute Engine Code (mainly C++) The engine development is mainly coordinated on our Contributor Discord Chat, so if you are serious about making PRs you should join us there!
+• Contribute Engine Code (mainly C++) The engine development is mainly coordinated on our Engine Development Discord Chat in the Official Discord server, so if you are serious about making PRs you should join us there!

 Read more about the technical submission process: Contributing code